-New SRM helps improve diagnosis of Huntington's DiseaseApril 13th, 2011 in Other
+New SRM helps improve diagnosis of Huntington's DiseaseApril 13th, 2011 By Michael E. Newman in Other /

 Graphic showing the excessive repetitions of the cytosine-adenine-guanine (CAG) nucleotide sequence in a gene from a Huntington's disease patient (bottom) compared to a gene from a person without the neurodegenerative disorder (top).
 Credit: National Institute of General Medical Sciences, National Institutes of Health